-Michel Léonard received the maximum contribution from BTB under the Purchase Plan, Mathieu Bolté received contribution from BTB equal to 7% out of the 10% (of base salary) maximum authorized under the Purchase Plan and Bruno Meunier received contribution from BTB equal to 4% out of the 10% (of base salary) maximum authorized under the Purchase Plan.
+For their purchases during the 2024 Financial Year and units to be issued in 2025, Michel Léonard received the maximum contribution from BTB under the Purchase Plan, Marc-André Lefebvre received contribution from BTB equal to 5.3% out of the 10% (of base salary) maximum authorized under the Purchase Plan, Bruno Meunier received the maximum contribution from BTB under the Purchase Plan maximum and Mathieu Bolté received no consideration from BTB under the Purchase Plan.

-The table below shows the number of Units granted or awarded under the Purchase Plan during the financial year concerned and the corresponding burn rate.
+The table below shows the number of Units granted or awarded under the Purchase Plan during the last three financial years concerned and the corresponding burn rate.

-Financial years concerned Number of Units issued Burn Rate
+Financial years Number of Units issued Burn Rate

-2021 11,915 0.02%
+2022 11,915 0.01%

-2022 11,635 0.01%
+2023 11,635 0.01%

-2023 25,932 0.03%
+2024 25,932 0.03%